 First year Speech and Language Therapy student and dance fanatic, Holly Mellett, has well and truly dispelled the myth that first year students do nothing.
 From Jazz and Ballet class on a Monday evening to dissection sessions on a Thursday, it’s fair to say that the life of an SLT student doesn’t have to be all about brains.
-Below, Holly talks us through in more detail a typical week in her life at the University of Manchester.
+Below, Holly talks us through in more detail a typical week in her life at Manchester.

 My week starts off with a Linguistics, Phonetics and Language Development lecture.
 This module covers all three areas, but each week usually focuses on one section.
 After a lunch break, which I spend with my course mates, I have a tutorial to help understand and apply what was covered in the lecture.